 Oftentimes, when we face a difficult or tragic situation, the first default response to exit our lips is “why me”.
 Why am I the one to get the results that say, cancer, diabetes, Lupus, brain tumor?
-Why does my love one have dementia, Alzheimer’s, stroke, heart attack?
+Why does my loved one have dementia, Alzheimer’s, stroke, heart attack?
 Why not someone else.
-But the one thing I have learned, is that in the midst of tragedy and discouragement, greatness is on the horizon.
-A women who comes through the other side with the right mindset, is about to make an impact on the lives of millions coming after her.
+But the one thing I have learned is that in the midst of tragedy and discouragement, greatness is on the horizon.
+A woman who comes through the other side with the right mindset is about to make an impact on the lives of millions coming after her.
 Whether they are biological offspring or not.
 Tragedies and disappointments often birth a brand, an entrepreneur, a guru, a doctor, etc. by way of experience.

 Women by nature are compassionate.
 Our hearts go out to situations on the other side of the world at times.
 Women and mothers have a connection through struggle and triumph.
 Our compassion for a particular situation will at times drive us to help create a solution.

-One thing I have learned as a wife, woman and mother.
-Is to remember that I’m a wife, woman and mother.
+One thing I have learned as a wife, woman, and mother.
+It is to remember that I’m a wife, woman, and mother.
 To play my role out in society to the utmost of my ability.
 I love the career path that has been laid out for me.
 The words I write inspire many women and men, they provoke them to be greater, the comfort them in the midst of struggle.
 They laugh with them in victory and cry with them in sad times.
 They inspire them to rise above, pick up and continue on their journey.

 We cannot erroneously think we have to have the audience or status that an Oprah Winfrey or Ellen DeGeneres has.
 Everyone will not obtain that grand of a platform.
 Your mission is to be the woman and mother you were designed to be, and, to reach the group you were destined to reach.
 If you can impact your own daughter, son, nieces, nephews, cousins, aunts, uncles, parents, spouses or coworkers.
 You have indeed made an impact on the nation.
 Because a nation, as vast as it may be, is made up of people… one at a time.